Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Acknowledgments

-\begin{acks}[Acknowledgments] We thank Jan-Ole Koslik, Dr. Matías Salibián-Barrera, and Dr. Nancy E. Heckman for their insights and feedback.
-We thank the community of Mittimatalik (Pond Inlet) for its support in tagging operations and the devoted people who led operations in the field. \end{acks}
+We thank Jan-Ole Koslik, Dr. Matías Salibián-Barrera, and Dr. Nancy E. Heckman for their insights and feedback.
+We thank the community of Mittimatalik (Pond Inlet) for its support in tagging operations and the devoted people who led operations in the field.